awesto/django-shop/docs/reference/order.rst

 **Column** plugin; both can be found in section **Bootstrap**.
 Below that column plugin, add a child named **Order Views** from section **Shop**.

-You have to perform this operation a second time for the page named "Thanks for Your Order".
+We have to perform this operation a second time for the page named "Thanks for Your Order".
 The context menus for copying and pasting may be helpful here.

 Note the the page "My Orders" handles two views: By invoking it as a normal CMS page, it renders